This guide covers the Kaipara District only. For other areas of Northland, please refer to the Zero Waste in Northland post.

 We’d encourage you to get your everyday toiletries – from shampoo through to shaving soap – in bar form, which means you totally avoid the plastic/aluminium bottles that liquid products usually come in!

-- Look out for shampoo bars made by Northland based company, Dirty Hippie.
-We’ve seen them at Whole Life Organics, 141 Hurndal Street, Maungaturoto and Empire Art and Collectibles, 1994 Paparoa Valley Road, Paparoa.
+- Look out for shampoo and conditioner bars made by Northland-based company, Dirty Hippie.
+We’ve seen them at Whole Life Organics, 141 Hurndal Street, Maungaturoto and Zest, 1994 Paparoa Valley Road, Paparoa.
+They also sometimes have a stall at the Mangawhai Tavern Market, 2 Moir Street, Mangawhai Village (Saturdays 8:30am-1pm).

 - Another option are the popular Ethique range which includes shampoo bars, conditioner bars, shaving bars, deodorant bars, moisturiser bars, etc. (all of Ethique‘s bars come in home compostable packaging).
 Find these at: **to be inserted**